juxor/afaq/markdown/secI5.md

 there.
-The assemblies were public, the objections, the proposals publicly discussed, everybody being free, as in the syndical assemblies, to participate in the discussions, to criticise, propose, etc. Democracy extended to the whole of social life."_ [**Collectives in the Spanish Revolution**, pp. 205-7]
+The assemblies were public, the objections, the proposals publicly discussed, everybody being free, as in the syndical assemblies, to participate in the discussions, to criticise, propose, etc. Democracy extended to the whole of social life."_ [**Collectives in the Spanish Revolution**, pp. 204-7]

 These collectives organised federations embracing thousands of communes and workplaces, whole branches of industry, hundreds of thousands of people and whole regions of Spain.
 As such, it was a striking confirmation of Proudhon's argument that under federalism _"the sovereignty of the contracting parties .
 . . serves as a positive guarantee of the liberty of . . . communes and
 individuals.
-So, no longer do we have the abstraction of people's sovereignty . . . but an effective sovereignty of the labouring masses."_ The _"labouring masses are actually, positively and effectively sovereign: how could they not be when the economic organism -- labour, capital, property and assets -- belongs to them entirely . . . ?"_ [**Anarchism**, vol. 1, Robert Graham (ed.), p.
-75]
+So, no longer do we have the abstraction of people's sovereignty . . . but an effective sovereignty of the labouring masses"_and_ "the labouring masses are actually, positively and effectively sovereign: how could they not be when the economic organism -- labour, capital, property and assets -- belongs to them entirely."_ [**Property is Theft!**, pp. 760-1]

- In other words, it **is** possible.
+> In other words, it **is** possible.
 It **has** worked.
 With the massive improvements in communication technology it is even more viable than before.
 Whether or not we reach such a self-managed society depends on whether we desire to be free or not.

 ## I.5.5 Aren't participatory communities and confederations just new states?

 No. As we have seen in [section B.2](secB2.html), a state can be defined both by its structure and its function.
 As far as structure is concerned, a state involves the politico-military and economic domination of a certain geographical territory by a ruling elite, based on the delegation of power